Rashay01/Python_exercises/Rebase_vs_Squash_Normal_Merge.md

 branch:
 ```

 One should use rebase merge on a branch one would like to update.
-One should ensure this branch has not already been shared or cloned.
+One should ensure that this branch has not already been shared or cloned.

 ## what are forks, why are they used ?